symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 1. Open a new file, and define two transfer transactions:

 a.
-A TransferTransaction from Alice to the ticket distributor sending ``100 cat.currency``.
+A TransferTransaction from Alice to the ticket distributor sending ``100 nem.xem``.

 b.
 A TransferTransaction from the ticket distributor to Alice sending ``1 7cdf3b117a3c40cc`` (museum ticket).